 And yet, it’s not a complete expression of righteous rule.

-Since God is not physically present right now delivering justice, we have a temporary situation: the “Unnatural Law”.
+Since God is not physically present right now, and we don’t directly witness His justice sweeping across everyone at once, we have a temporary situation: the “Unnatural Law”.

 Uncomfortable stability

-As applied to society, Natural Law is relatively easy to understand:
+Natural Law, as applied to society, is easy to understand:

 - Every person is important because God made them and loves them (Psalm 139:13).

-- When someone fails, everyone is there to support and encourage that person through their specific God-given abilities.
+- When someone fails, everyone will be there to support and encourage that person through their specific God-given abilities.

-Unnatural Law, by contrast, is the fixed laws of God that commingle with sin’s relatively predictable decay within our souls:
+Unnatural Law, by contrast, is the fixed laws of God that commingle with the corrupting effects of sin within our souls:

 - Every person matters proportionally to what they can create.